jfrog/charts/stable/artifactory-ha/README.md

 Load balancing is done to the member nodes only.
 This leaves the primary node free to handle jobs and tasks and not be interrupted by inbound traffic.
-> This can be controlled by the parameter `artifactory.service.pool`.
+This can be controlled by the parameter `artifactory.service.pool`.
-> To install with only a single node(only primary), set the replicaCount to 0 in `artifactory.node.replicaCount`.
-Note that you should enter all licenses before scaling up.
-Otherwise you may get redirected to a node without a license and the UI won't load for that node.
+**NOTE:**
+ Using artifactory pro license (which supports single node only), set `artifactory.node.replicaCount=0` in values.yaml.
+ To scale from single node to multiple nodes(>1), use Enterprise(+) license and then do an helm upgrade (Each node need a seperate license).

 ## Installing the Chart